Let’s talk about how to have a healthy mentality

 34. Give up holding on to the past

 Living in the past can only make you feel disconnected from the present.
-Yes, there are many lessons to be learned from the past, but that’s not the same as living there.
+Yes, there are many lessons to be learned from the past, but you shouldn’t dwell on them.

 Instead of merely ignoring the past or lamenting how great a life we previously had, we should take the lessons from the past and apply them to the present and the future.